EarthScope/rover/docs/commands.md

     rover subscribe IU_ANMO_00_BH1 2017-01-01 2075-01-04

 will instruct the daemon to periodically download, ingest and index data for IU.ANMO.00.BH1.
-Rover subscribe can be set into the future to update a local repository in semi-real time.
+ROVER subscribe can be set into the future to update a local repository in semi-real time.